Frequently Asked Questions

 The Virginia Department of Elections encourages voters to protect their health during this COVID-19 outbreak.
-Voting absentee in the May and June elections is strongly encouraged.
-All voters qualify for absentee voting with Reason 2A.
-Voters who choose to vote absentee should do so as soon as possible in order to receive their ballots in time to return them by Election Day.
+All voters qualify to vote absentee due to HB 1, effective July 1, 2020, and no excuse is necessary.
+Voters who choose to vote by mail should do so as soon as possible in order to allow ample time for request processing, ballot mailing, and counting by Election Day.

-This easy-to-complete Absentee Ballot Application is authorized by the Virginia Board of Elections Your completed application will be sent electronically to your county/city registrar.
-A copy of your application can be sent as validation to the email address you provide.
+This easy-to-complete Absentee Ballot Application is accepted by the Virginia Board of Elections.
+Your completed application will be sent electronically to your county/city registrar.
+A copy of your application will be sent as validation to the email address you provide.

 In 2020, the Virginia General Assembly passed several laws relating to voting, including HB 1, which allows all registered Virginia voters to vote absentee without an excuse.
 Additionally, the registration deadlines have been extended and absentee ballots will be counted as long as they are postmarked by Election Day.
 As a result of these changes, our form design has changed a bit from prior implementations.